 He could feel every jarring bump and pothole through his bones and hear the crunch of gravel and the creaky noise from the undercarriage and joints.
 And springs groaning under the stress of a sudden dip.
 They drove the mud-splattered rig easterly into the sun, down a long, winding road and up a steep grade.
 She stopped in front of an atmosphere-scrubbing plant that looked remarkably like the one in the picture.
 It was still operating at full capacity, refining the percentages of gases, reinforcing their distribution, and removing cantaminants.
 In the terraforming business, if you're not moving forward, you're going backward.

-They'd been chatting, she, acting the guide, describing the scenery, which didn't amount to much, the hilly terrain was nothing more than brown dirt and rocks, and explaining the functions of administration buidlings and factories as they went.
+They'd been chatting, she, acting the guide, described the scenery, which didn't amount to much, the hilly terrain was nothing more than brown dirt and rocks, and explained the functions of administration buildings and factories as they went.
 She pointed to a strip of land marked as potential farmland.
-The hard lifeless dirt had been turned over several times and a package of primary minerals spread over it.
+The hard sterilized dirt had been turned over several times and a package of primary minerals spread over it.
 He thought of the fruitless plum tree in his backyard, brought here fully grown when the air was satifactory as an experiment, its root ball buried in nutrient rich earth soil.
 Flowers that would never reproduce, a one-shot deal.

-He finally got around to telling her about Reliance commandeering a shuttle to fly to the next planet, the other previously habitable one.
+He finally got around to telling her about Reliance commandeering a shuttle to fly to the next planet, the other one in the habitable zone.

 "Why do you think he went there?" she asked "It's completely lifeless.
 I don't see."